-Keith Stroup is one of the original founders of the National Organization for the Reform of Marijuana Laws (NORML) which is the leading advocacy group in the world for cannabis reform and legalization.
+Keith Stroup is one of the original founders of the National Organization for the Reform of Marijuana Laws (NORML), which is the leading advocacy group in the world for cannabis reform and legalization.

-Stroup graduated law school in 1968 at the height of the Vietnam War and of the anti-war movement.
-Like many of his generation, he was doing everything possible to try to find a way to stay out of that war because too many of his contemporaries were coming home in body bags and he did not want to think about that fate.
+Stroup graduated law school in 1968 at the height of the Vietnam War and the anti-war movement.
+Like many of his generation, he was doing everything possible to try to find a way to stay out of that war because too many of his contemporaries were coming home in body bags, and he did not want to think about that fate.

-They also offered to put Stroup in touch with some people in Canada if he wanted to leave the country which was something a lot of anti-war people were doing.
-Canada was putting out the welcome mat, but the problem is there was no guarantee they would ever be allowed back into the country and although Stroup certainly opposed the war in Vietnam, he wasn’t necessarily a spot in life where he was willing to say, “I never want to live in the US again.”
+They also offered to put Stroup in touch with some people in Canada if he wanted to leave the country, which was something a lot of anti-war people were doing.
+Canada was putting out the welcome mat, but the problem was there was no guarantee they would ever be allowed back into the country, and although Stroup certainly opposed the war in Vietnam, he wasn’t necessarily a spot in life where he was willing to say, “I never want to live in the US again.”

-So, finally, the third option they came up with, was a deferment based on critical skills called the critical skills deferment and it was the provision in the draft act that said if the work that you were doing on the home front was important enough, then your draft board could give you a waiver from serving in the military and instead of that, you served those same two years at the domestic job you had, which in theory was important because the health, safety, and welfare of the country.
+So, finally, the third option they came up with was a deferment based on critical skills called the critical skills deferment, and it was the provision in the draft act that said if the work that you were doing on the home front was important enough, then your draft board could give you a waiver from serving in the military and instead of that, you served those same two years at the domestic job you had, which in theory was important because of the health, safety, and welfare of the country.

-“I think we actually filed the corporate papers in early March of 1971, but we began to meet as a board of directors in October of 1970,’ said Keith Stroup.
+“I think we actually filed the corporate papers in early March of 1971, but we began to meet as a board of directors in October of 1970,” said Keith Stroup.

-When NORML first started, the challenge really was to let people know that there was a lobby for marijuana smokers.
+When NORML started, the challenge really was to let people know that there was a lobby for marijuana smokers.
 There had been some people working on marijuana legalization even before normal, but not many.

 However, it was initially sufficient that people saw that there were others standing up on their behalf.
 Most people at that point still thought marijuana smoking was something terribly dangerous and bad and should be avoided at all costs.
-And so if you were a marijuana smoker, it was rare indeed that you ran across any organization that was willing to argue that you shouldn’t be treated like a criminal, and it shouldn’t be a crime to smoke marijuana.
-So NORML’s message was one that was well-received by those who smoke marijuana at the time.
-But it is important to know that the Gallup polling organization had just done their first survey question in 1969 the year before we founded normal asking the American public how many people supported legalizing marijuana.
+And so, if you were a marijuana smoker, it was rare indeed that you ran across any organization that was willing to argue that you shouldn’t be treated like a criminal and it shouldn’t be a crime to smoke marijuana.
+So NORML’s message was one that was well-received by those who smoked marijuana at the time.
+But it is important to know that the Gallup polling organization had just done their first survey question in 1969, the year before we founded normal asking the American public how many people supported legalizing marijuana.
 Prior to 1969, they didn’t even think it was an important enough question to bother to ask.

-“When NORML began only 12 percent of the American public supported their position.
+“When NORML began, only 12 percent of the American public supported their position.
 Eighty-eight percent of the public were opposed to legalizing marijuana.
-So obviously we realized at that point that we had a lot of hard work ahead of us before we could expect to legalize marijuana.
+So obviously, we realized at that point that we had a lot of hard work ahead of us before we could expect to legalize marijuana.
 We had to change a lot of minds.
 We had to educate a lot of people.
 So, we sat about as soon as possible doing that.”